jaxi/bos/README.md

 # BOS

 BOS is a ruby client that scrape your banking details from your bank of scotland web page.
 You are higly under risk (e.g. online bank account get blocked; Either password or security code leaks) when using it.
-So please do use it responsibly (The author of the gem under any circumstances will not responsible for any lost).
+So please do use it responsibly (The author of the gem under any circumstances will not responsible for any lost ```BOS``` causes).

 It seems like Lloyds Bank plc, TSB Bank plc, Bank of Scotland plc and Halifax, as all of them belong to Lloyds Banking Group, are sharing the same banking system.
 As a result, you might be able to migrate the gem to some other banking systems without too much difficulties.
 Again, please do use it responsibly!